By Andy Pharoah, Vice President, Corporate Affairs & Sustainability

 We’re on track to hit our 2025 GHG target in direct operations (42% reduction) within the next three years.
 This is part of our commitment to achieving net-zero in our direct operations by 2040 (a target we set over a decade ago).

 Innovating to ensure our packaging doesn’t become waste

 We’re also rethinking our approach to packaging to create a world where packaging doesn’t become waste.
-This includes reducing the packaging we don’t need, and redesigning the packaging we do need to ensure it’s reusable, recyclable or compostable by 2025.
+This includes reducing the packaging we don’t need, and redesigning the packaging we do need to ensure it’s reusable, recyclable or compostable.

 Addressing our design is one part of the puzzle, but it’s critical we also have the right recycling and waste systems in place in local markets — in order to drive transformational change.
 That’s why we’re working in partnership with other businesses, industry and local governments to improve recycling and waste management systems to maximize the chances of our packaging being recycled.